Artistry. Creation. We've got it all at San Diego City College Theatre.

 Acting, designing, writing, building--whatever your passion, we have what it takes to provide you with the training and experience you need to pursue your dreams.
 We provide hands-on experience for actors, technicians, and writers in an active department where students learn their craft from faculty and staff who are working professionals in the industry.
 It's your passion--it's ours, too.

-There is still room in our late-start classes.
-Check out the Spring 2022 schedule.
-Please be aware that you will need to be fully vaccinated in order to take any in-person classes or be a part of the spring plays.
+To join us this fall, check out the Fall 2022 schedule.
+Please be aware that all students must wear masks order to attend any in-person classes or be involved with the productions.
 Click here for more information.

-We look forward to seeing you IN PERSON soon!
+We look forward to seeing you IN PERSON!

 We offer beautiful, state-of-the-art facilities including:

 - 99-seat flexible Black Box Theatre with tension grid

 - 282-seat proscenium Saville Theatre with fly loft and orchestra pit

 - Scene shop with tool crib and paint cage